Scientific Program featuring Neal Vorus, PhD

 3. Apply the concept of interpretive process to a clinical example.

-This program is intended for physicians, psychologists, psychiatrists, clinical social workers, licensed professional counselors, and other clinicians or interested academics who want to increase their understanding of the phone’s impact on human mentation.
+This program is intended for physicians, psychologists, psychiatrists, clinical social workers, licensed professional counselors, and other clinicians or interested academics who want to increase their understanding of the concept of interpretation in a way that better reflects the interpsychic and processive dimensions of this concept.

 Confidentiality Statement: All case material will be carefully disguised.
 We ask that participants agree to hold all material presented with the utmost care, following ethical and professional guidelines.